-Another event of the University supporting the integration of freshmen is the CONNECT programme series, the Student Support initiative for international students, where the main goal is community building and the operation of an inclusive arena where they can connect and get to know each other in bi-weekly sessions facilitated along professional lines (quiz nights, film nights, guided game exercises, etc.).
+Another event of the University supporting the integration of freshmen is the CONNECT programme series, the Student Wellbeing and Community Center initiative for international students, where the main goal is community building and the operation of an inclusive arena where they can connect and get to know each other in bi-weekly sessions facilitated along professional lines (quiz nights, film nights, guided game exercises, etc.).

-In addition, an online freshman curriculum in Hungarian and English (personal and study skills) is an additional support service to provide first-year students with important information and skills to help them adjust to university life, including stress management, time management, self-evaluation, etc.
+An online freshman curriculum in Hungarian and English (personal and study skills) is an additional support service to provide first-year students with important information and skills to help them settle into university life, including stress management, time management, self-esteem, etc.